siberianfox/g2wiki/g2-in-Studio6.md

 * Yagarto-20121222

 ### Steps for bringing up project using the Studio6 project files from the g2 github
+* For starters make sure your VM has at least 2.5 Gb RAM allocated to it, and your XP image (or whatever) is up to date with service packs.
 * Clone the [g2 Github repository](https://github.com/synthetos/g2)
-* Make sure your VM has at least 2.5 Gb RAM allocated to it, and your XP image (or whatever) is up to date with service packs.
 * Get the following:
  * [Atmel Studio 6.1-2440-beta](http://www.atmel.com/tools/atmelstudio.aspx).
 Get the one with .NET you don't have a current .NET install on your system
  * [Atmel SAM-ICE (Segger Jlink)](http://www.mouser.com/ProductDetail/Atmel/AT91SAM-ICE/?qs=%2fha2pyFadujAZ79HQyfG%252bJm4Wmz2%2fLVln%2foieqku2gI%3d)